-New U.S. claims for unemployment benefits fell more than expected last week but remained too high to signal a material shift in a weak labor market that is constraining economic growth.
+New U.S. jobless claims fell more than expected last week but were too high to signal a shift in a weak labor market that is constraining economic growth.

-The data from the Labor Department on Thursday, coming on the heels of reports this week showing a slump in housing and weakening demand for long-lasting manufactured goods, was welcome news amid escalating fears the economy was slipping back into recession.
+The data from the Labor Department on Thursday, coming on the heels of reports this week showing a slump in housing and soft demand for long-lasting manufactured goods, was a relief amid escalating fears the economy was slipping back into recession.

-Initial claims for state unemployment benefits fell 31,000 to a seasonally adjusted 473,000 last week, well below market expectations for a drop to 490,000.
+Initial claims for state unemployment benefits fell 31,000 to a seasonally adjusted 473,000 last week, better than market expectations for a drop to 490,000.

 A Reuters/Ipsos poll this week found 72 percent of respondents were very worried about joblessness, while Obama's approval rating, at 45 percent, was overtaken for the first time by a 52 percent disapproval rating.